efeefe/is/sites/is.efeefe.me/pages/03.stuff/seeds-digital-reforestation/item.md

 ---

-> PS: An earlier version of this text was submitted in 2023 ago to be published in an upcoming edition of Facta Magazine, edited by Fred Paulino.
-As conversations and experiments with semente evolved, however, I felt like updating some parts of it.
+> PS: An earlier version of this text was submitted in 2023 to be published in an edition of Facta Magazine, edited by Fred Paulino.
+As conversations and experiments with semente evolved, however, I felt like updating some parts of the text.
 My special thanks to Sofia Galvão Lima for the feedback that triggered some of these updates.